Dizay1957/Weather-app/VERCEL_ENV_SETUP.md

 3. **Check deployment logs** - In Vercel, go to your deployment → "Build Logs" to see if there are errors
 4. **Redeploy** - Make sure you redeployed after adding the variable

+## Alternative: Using Vercel CLI

+If you prefer command line, see `VERCEL_CLI_SETUP.md` for instructions on using Vercel CLI to set environment variables.

 ## Need Help?

 If you're still having issues:
 1. Check Vercel's documentation: [Environment Variables](https://vercel.com/docs/concepts/projects/environment-variables)
 2. Verify your API key is active on OpenWeatherMap
 3. Make sure you're looking at the correct project in Vercel
+4. **Remember**: You must redeploy after adding environment variables!